-Our Junior League is a 10-month racing series – February to November – where childrenrace head-to-head for position, not just fastest lap like our Arrive & Drive format.
+Our Junior League is a monthly racing series – from January to December – where childrenrace head-to-head for position, not just fastest lap like our Arrive & Drive format.
 This means your child will learn more about racecraft rather than just knowing how to drive fast.

 Learning how to pass other racers

 Learning how to defend against other racers

 Each event includes a qualifying race to determine the starting grid, and a final race for position.
 At the end of the final race, points are awarded to each racer depending on their result.
 Kids accumulate points with each monthly event they compete in, until a champion is crowned at the final race in December.